jfederico/recordrtc-rails_annotations/README.md

 * Add progress bar after upload/edit
 * Use SweetAlert2 for deleting recordings
 * Find way to size DataTables columns more reasonably
+* Add Delete button to recordrtc show view
 * SEPARATE CONCERNS AGAIN
 * Rename and organize controllers and routes
 * Implement Inspinia theme
 * Find error in IMS-LTI 2.1.2 gem
 * Standardize by either using only pure JS or only jQuery
 * Separate recordings per user (ask Jesus how to use LTI data to separate user object ownership).
-Also separate recordlti controller views per user (ex.: user 1 has recordings id 1, 2 and 3, and user 2 has separate recordings id 1, 2, 3 and 4.
+Also separate recordrtc controller views per user (ex.: user 1 has recordings id 1, 2 and 3, and user 2 has separate recordings id 1, 2, 3 and 4.
 Neither can access each others' edit or show pages)
 * Add Adapter.js to standardize experience across browsers
 * OPTIONAL: Add video thumbnails to home page
 * OPTIONAL: Integrate Shrine's URL storage for cache